jameskennard/mockito-collections/README.md

     @Injectable
     private MyListener listener2 = new MyListener();

 The @InjectableCollection takes a different slant on the approach shown so far.
 Rather that injecting elements into a Collection field, it can be used to inject a Collection verbatim into a Collection field.
 The obvious consequence of this is that fields annotated with @InjectableCollection must be Collection fields.
-These Collections will be injected when the generics and raw type are equal to that of an injectee’s field.
+These Collections will be injected when the generics and raw type are equal to that of an injectCollections field.
 This means Collection<InputStream> and Collection<FileInputStream> would not be considered equal nor would Collection<InputStream> and Set<InputStream>.

     @InjectableCollection
     private Collection<MyListener> listeners = Collections.emptyList();